TakaUchida/goobye-hello/README.md

 # goobye-hello

-I  :coffee: :pizza:, and :dancer:.
+I like :coffee: :pizza:, and :dancer:.